Denver Premature Birth Attorneys

 In our modern healthcare system, there are many ways to prolong a pregnancy to prevent premature birth, such as bed rest for the mother, hormone therapy (progesterone and corticosteroids), and cervical pessaries or cerclage (especially effective for twins or triplets).
 After a baby is born early, there are active steps that can be taken to lessen the risk of lifelong damage to the child.

-If you believe your labor was mismanaged, you need to call Leventhal Puga Braley P.C.
+If you believe your labor was mismanaged, contact our firm today.
 Leventhal Puga Braley P.C. has nationally acclaimed medical malpractice lawyers to review your records and investigate the case.
 Could the doctor have prevented the preterm birth?
 Could your child have received additional treatment?
 Our attorneys can find out.
 Call (303) 759-9945 to set up a no-cost consultation.
 We handle birth injury claims across the United States.